UltraMessaging/um_troubleshoot/README.md

 in the same monitoring period (at 15:11:25).
 They correspond to the two transport sessions the "lbmrcv" program joined.
 The transport sessions are identified by their "source strings":

 * LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400
 * LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400

+The fourth colon-separated field is a randomly-generated session ID, which UM uses to ensure uniqueness.
 For convenience, I'll refer to these transport sessions by the last two hex digits of the session ID: "61" and "3e".